khubyar/sample-sns-sqs-multi-region/README.md

 ## Cleanup

-Removes all deployed resources from both regions:
+To remove all resources from both regions, run:
 ```bash
 ./bin/delete-stacks.sh
 ```